barra81/keyAD/README.md

 at your "@dayz_dayz_epoch_server" folder, open dayz_code.pbo

-in your dayz_code.pbo open the server_monitor.sqf
+in your dayz_server.pbo open the server_monitor.sqf

 Add